 With two pandemic-shrouded wedding seasons come and gone, there are those clinging onto the hope of a honeymoon redemption.
 According to TheKnot.com, Belize’s honeymoon season spans from January to February, giving ample time to plan for a perfect couple’s getaway.
 This is the time when Belize’s weather is at its coolest, with snuggle-inducing 60–70 Fahrenheit degree temperatures and no rain in sight.
-If you’re planning on taking your honeymoon during this time but would still like to keep it low-key, here are three best under-the-radar spots in Belize.
+If you’re searching for your honeymoon destination during this time but would still like to keep it low-key, here are three of the best under-the-radar spots in Belize.

 Nothing screams romance like a private island getaway.
 Ranguana Caye is located off the coast of Placencia, a nifty two-acre island with only 6 cabanas.
 The rustic-chic Muy’Ono Resort is perfect for couples looking for ultimate privacy at the heart of paradise.
 You’ve got the beach, the sun, the sand, and — depending on the time of the year — sea turtle hatchlings in the flesh!
 What more do you need for a honeymoon?
 The resort arranges your arrival from nearby Placencia and packages can include all meals, experiences, and more.